tef/tef.computer/index.md

 I'm pretty good at building resilient, large-scale, distributed systems, but mostly what I bring to a job is two decades of unix trivia and a lot of experience with computer failures.

-I've written programs in Python, Ruby, Bash, Go, Java, JavaScript for money.
+I've written programs in Python, Ruby, Bash, Go, Java, and JavaScript for money.
 I tend to end up working on automation, operations, or platform engineering.
 I usually work above POSIX and behind HTTP too.

-I understand No Delay isn't an album by Beck, and I can recognize utf-8 encoded as latin-1 at fifty paces.
+I understand 'No Delay' isn't an album by Beck, and I can recognize utf-8 encoded as latin-1 at fifty paces.
 Despite knowing the difference between Serializable and Linearizable I still have to search for 'sql delete syntax'.
-I understand how constant lookup works in ruby, despite not wanting to.
+I understand how constant lookup works in Ruby, despite not wanting to.

 Email me if you have remote (UK based) roles: tef@cv.twentygototen.org.
-Remote work in american timezones isn't a problem, but I'm not looking to leave Europe.
+Remote work in American timezones isn't a problem, but I'm not looking to leave Europe.

-(I’m currently not interested in Cassandra or Kafka roles).
+(I’m currently not interested in Cassandra or Kafka roles.)

 # Published Works